JiaJun98/Python-Projects/README.md

 ![year_on_year increase](https://github.com/JiaJun98/Python-Projects/blob/master/Year-on-Year%20Percentage%20Change%20each%20type%20of%20Vehicles.png)

-Insights gathered showed that the greatest increase in year-on-year percentage change of carbon emissions is “Tax exempted vehicles".
-Whereas, the lowest year-on-year percentage change of carbon emissions is "Taxi" as the percentage change is mostly in negative region.
+Insights gathered showed that the greatest increase in year-on-year percentage change of carbon emissions is “Tax exempted vehicles"(represented by the yellow line graph).

-This shows that from 2005 to 2017, the carbon emissions of taxi's are generally decreasing.This shows that from 2005 to 2017, the carbon emissions of taxi's are generally decreasing.
+Whereas, the lowest year-on-year percentage change of carbon emissions is "Taxi" as the percentage change is mostly in negative region(represented by the purple line graph).
+This shows that from 2005 to 2017, the carbon emissions of taxi's are generally decreasing.

 # Conclusion